alamshafil/mempool/README.md

 # The Dogepool Open Source Project

-Dogepool is the fully-featured dogepool visualizer, explorer, and API service running at [dogepool.space](https://dogepool.space/).
+Dogepool is the fully-featured mempool visualizer, explorer, and API service running at [dogepool.space](https://dogepool.space/).

 It is an open-source project developed and operated for the benefit of the Dogecoin community, with a focus on the emerging transaction fee market that is evolving Dogecoin into a multi-layer ecosystem.